How do you gauge the strength of your information security plan?

 4. Are we tightly managing identity and access?

 Identity and access management is about giving the right people access to the right information at the right time.
 If you don’t keep a tight rein on who’s accessing what, you leave multiple entry points for hackers.

 For example, here are two common scenarios that put many institutions at risk:

 - There are dozens of systems across campus that aren’t linked and require separate IDs and passwords.
-To make life easy, staff tend to use the same password for a low-security system (like a survey app) as they do for a high-security system (like payroll).
-A hacker then only needs to break into the survey app to gain entry into payroll.
+To make life easier, staff tend to use the same password for a low-security system (like a survey application) as they do for a high-security system (like payroll).
+A hacker then only needs to break into the survey application to gain entry into payroll.